!pip3 install openai -U

 Let the Model Know about the function outputs

-= client.beta.threads.runs.submit_tool_outputs(
+run = client.beta.threads.runs.submit_tool_outputs(

-run_id=[{"tool_call_id": tool_call.id, "output": json.dumps(output)}],
+tool_outputs=[{"tool_call_id": tool_call.id, "output": json.dumps(output)}],

-= client.beta.threads.runs.retrieve(
+run = client.beta.threads.runs.retrieve(

 completed